broyeztony/ford-solidity-parser/README.md

 };

 // Function's arguments can also be passed as a list like in the example below.
-// In that case, they need to be accessed by index from the `_` implicit object. def someOtherFunction {
+// In that case, they need to be accessed by index from the `_` placeholder implicit object. def someOtherFunction {
     print(_[0]);
     print(_[1]);